 Drupal is a shining star in the world of content management systems, with a remarkable 20 year history and a proven ability to power some of the world’s largest brands and websites.
-WordPress has enjoyed even greater success, and now powers more than 30 percent of the entire web (and also some of the world’s largest brands and websites.)
+WordPress has enjoyed even greater success, and now powers more than 30 percent of the entire web.

 Collectively, we have become extremely great at what we do.

-Much of the world has already assimilated, and this session will explore why and how quickly this change is happening, what you can do about it, and why Drupal still matters even though you may need to expand your horizons to survive.
+This session will explore why and how quickly this change is happening, who it will affect, what you can do about it, and why Drupal still matters in this ecosystem (perhaps more than ever.)

 - Why things that were very hard even 2-3 years ago are now easy

-- Steps you can take, today, to get yourself started today, and why Drupal still matters
+- Steps you can take to get yourself started today, and why Drupal still matters

 The truth is that we are no longer building websites.